Alphabet (NASDAQ:GOOG) Posts Earnings Results, Beats Expectations By $0.04 EPS

 Analyst Upgrades and Downgrades

-In related news, Director Frances Arnold sold 230 shares of the firm’s stock in a transaction on Tuesday, January 30th.
-The shares were sold at an average price of $154.06, for a total value of $35,433.80.
-Following the transaction, the director now directly owns 15,104 shares in the company, valued at approximately $2,326,922.24.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-In other Alphabet news, Director Frances Arnold sold 230 shares of the firm’s stock in a transaction on Tuesday, January 30th.
-The shares were sold at an average price of $154.06, for a total value of $35,433.80.
-Following the sale, the director now directly owns 15,104 shares in the company, valued at approximately $2,326,922.24.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Sundar Pichai sold 22,500 shares of the firm’s stock in a transaction on Wednesday, January 17th.
-The stock was sold at an average price of $142.14, for a total transaction of $3,198,150.00.
-Following the completion of the sale, the chief executive officer now owns 2,400,191 shares in the company, valued at $341,163,148.74.
+In related news, SVP Prabhakar Raghavan sold 16,088 shares of the business’s stock in a transaction on Tuesday, January 2nd.
+The shares were sold at an average price of $139.10, for a total value of $2,237,840.80.
+Following the completion of the sale, the senior vice president now owns 52,440 shares of the company’s stock, valued at approximately $7,294,404.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+In related news, SVP Prabhakar Raghavan sold 16,088 shares of the stock in a transaction on Tuesday, January 2nd.
+The stock was sold at an average price of $139.10, for a total value of $2,237,840.80.
+Following the completion of the transaction, the senior vice president now directly owns 52,440 shares of the company’s stock, valued at approximately $7,294,404.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, Director Kavitark Ram Shriram sold 75,000 shares of Alphabet stock in a transaction on Tuesday, November 7th.
+The stock was sold at an average price of $131.09, for a total transaction of $9,831,750.00.
+Following the sale, the director now directly owns 104,364 shares in the company, valued at approximately $13,681,076.76.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 189,439 shares of company stock worth $25,954,116.
-12.99% of the stock is owned by insiders.
+In the last quarter, insiders sold 189,439 shares of company stock worth $25,954,116.
+Insiders own 12.99% of the company’s stock.

-Several hedge funds and other institutional investors have recently bought and sold shares of GOOG.
-Totem Point Management LLC lifted its holdings in shares of Alphabet by 22.0% during the 1st quarter.
-Totem Point Management LLC now owns 3,171 shares of the information services provider’s stock worth $8,857,000 after acquiring an additional 571 shares during the period.
-Somerville Kurt F lifted its holdings in Alphabet by 10.3% during the 1st quarter.
-Somerville Kurt F now owns 118 shares of the information services provider’s stock valued at $330,000 after purchasing an additional 11 shares during the last quarter.
-BCK Partners Inc. bought a new position in Alphabet during the 1st quarter valued at about $2,564,000.
-Hall Capital Management Co.
-Inc. lifted its holdings in Alphabet by 53.2% during the 1st quarter.
-Hall Capital Management Co.
-Inc. now owns 144 shares of the information services provider’s stock valued at $402,000 after purchasing an additional 50 shares during the last quarter.
-Finally, Fairfield Bush & CO. lifted its holdings in Alphabet by 6.8% during the 1st quarter.
-Fairfield Bush & CO. now owns 3,370 shares of the information services provider’s stock valued at $9,412,000 after purchasing an additional 214 shares during the last quarter.
-27.13% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently made changes to their positions in the stock.
+Moneta Group Investment Advisors LLC grew its holdings in shares of Alphabet by 61,587.1% during the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 130,046,253 shares of the information services provider’s stock worth $11,539,004,000 after purchasing an additional 129,835,437 shares during the period.
+Bank of New York Mellon Corp increased its holdings in Alphabet by 1,807.4% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 57,069,444 shares of the information services provider’s stock valued at $5,487,226,000 after purchasing an additional 54,077,519 shares during the last quarter.
+Norges Bank acquired a new position in Alphabet during the fourth quarter worth $3,059,614,000.
+Morgan Stanley boosted its position in shares of Alphabet by 37.6% during the fourth quarter.
+Morgan Stanley now owns 71,779,112 shares of the information services provider’s stock worth $6,368,961,000 after buying an additional 19,612,974 shares during the period.
+Finally, CIBC Private Wealth Group LLC grew its stake in shares of Alphabet by 1,892.4% in the third quarter.
+CIBC Private Wealth Group LLC now owns 5,718,430 shares of the information services provider’s stock valued at $549,828,000 after buying an additional 5,431,413 shares in the last quarter.
+27.13% of the stock is currently owned by hedge funds and other institutional investors.

 About Alphabet